onflow/kitty-items/README.md

 Before you start, install the [Flow command-line interface (CLI)](https://docs.onflow.org/flow-cli).

-### 2. Create a Flow Testnet account

-You'll need a Testnet account to work on this project.
-Here's how to make one:

-- Generate a new key pair with the Flow CLI: ```flow keys generate``` (_⚠️ Make sure to save these keys in a safe place, you'll need them later._)
-- Go to the [Flow Testnet Faucet](https://testnet-faucet.onflow.org/) to create a new account.
-Use the **public key** from the previous step.
-- After a short time, you'll receive an email with your newly-created Flow **account address**.

-### 3. Clone the project
+### 2. Clone the project

 ```sh
 git clone git@github.com:onflow/kitty-items.git
 ```

+### 3. Install Dependencies & Configure Projects

+Each project has seperate dependencies that will need to be installed.
+You can install them by running `npm install` inside `kitty-items-js` and also inside `kitty-items-web`.

-Once you have the project files, you'll find setup instructions in the `README.md` files inside each folder.
+Once you have finished installing, you'll need to follow the setup instructions in the `README.md` files inside each folder.

-### 4. Deploy the contracts
+### 4. Deploy the Contracts

-Follow the [deployer instructions](https://github.com/onflow/kitty-items/blob/master/kitty-items-deployer) to deploy the Kitty Items Cadence contracts to your Testnet account.
+// TODO

 ### 5. Run the API

 After the contracts are deployed, follow the [kitty-items-js instructions](https://github.com/onflow/kitty-items/tree/master/kitty-items-js) to install and run the Kitty Items API.
 This backend service is responsible for initializing accounts, minting NFTs, and processing events.

+### 6. Start the Dev-Wallet

+// TODO

-### 6. Launch the web app
+### 7. Launch the web app

 Lastly, follow the [kitty-items-web instructions](https://github.com/onflow/kitty-items/tree/master/kitty-items-web) to launch the Kitty Items front-end React app.